Introduction: Portable Propane Pizza Oven Build and Cook

 The floor is one large piece of 1/4” steel plate with 1” sides welded on, this is to help prevent warping once the steel plate heats up.
 This was sized to fit between the inside liner.

 It was then soaked in vinegar overnight to remove any of the mill scale, a tough scale left on hot rolled metal.
 The next day after a scrub and wash the steel looks super clean.
-Then it was coated with some canola oil and heated for a few oils to create a non-stick rust resistant coating.
+Then it was coated with some canola oil and heated for a while to create a non-stick rust resistant coating.
 Just like seasoning iron or steel cook wear.

 This oven is starting to get heavy but all of the parts of the oven are modular and removable so transporting it won’t be much of an issue.